eikek/devshell-tools/README.md

 #### swagger-ui

 Packages the swagger-ui npm package to render openAPI specs in the browser.
-It is used by the `openapi-docs` module.
+It is used by the `openapi-docs` package and module.

+#### openapi-docs

+Uses `swagger-ui` to provide a simple script that accepts an url to an openapi specification and will render its documentation in the browser by starting a simple http server.

 #### vm scripts